-2. Once the unit is in its new winter home, the time has come to clean your air conditioning.
+Once the unit is in its new winter home, the time has come to clean your air conditioning unit.
 Start with the outside.
 All that is required is wiping down the unit with a soft sponge or cloth.
 Don’t forget to also clean the windowsill from which it was removed.

-4. Once your unit is clean inside and out, place a cover over the unit to protect it while it is stored.
+Once your unit is clean inside and out, make sure that it is stored in an upright position.
+If a unit is stored on its side or back, the compressor can be damaged and will lead to costly repairs down the road.
+Next place a cover over the unit to protect it while it is stored.
+If you’re unable to completely remove your window AC unit, covering the unit will help prevent damage from weather elements.
 You can buy a winterizing cover from any home improvement store, or you can use a clean trash bag or even the original box.
 Always make sure that you place a protective layer underneath the AC in case anything should leak during the winter months.

 At this point, your AC is ready to slumber through the winter months and will be fully prepared to re-install once summer returns.
 To learn more about winterizing your window AC unit or to schedule your preventative maintenance services, contact our team at Gunthers Heating, Cooling, and Plumbing today!